 10 – Know You Are Never Done Selling

-If you followed the preceding steps and recognised that closing a deal is a process, it should be easy to remember that you are never done closing.
+If you followed the preceding steps and recognise that closing a deal is a process, it should be easy to remember that you are never done closing.

 After the initial transaction, the sales process continues: